 The Bowhill Burns Club Jubilee / Isle of Barra March

 Composed by Duncan Johnstone.

 The Pearl Wedding / The Shetland Fiddler / Hughie Shortie’s

-The final tunes composed by Johnny Wilmott of Cape Breton.
+The first tune was composed by Willie Taylor and the last by Johnny Wilmott of Cape Breton.